The main eligibility requirements for a reverse mortgage are relatively few. You must:

 - Have substantial equity in the home.

 - Live in the home as your primary residence.

 If you look at the last requirement, which states you must “live in the home as your primary residence,” then renting out your house on which you have a reverse mortgage would not meet this rule.
 That said, the residency requirement would not restrict you from renting out a room in your house as long as you are the primary resident.
 Let’s take a closer look at the residency requirement and why it was imposed.

-Since their inception in 1961, reverse mortgages have helped older Americans stay in their homes while providing them with tax-free cash and could be used to pay bills, fix up the house, cover big medical expenses, or use numerous other ways to improve their retirement.
+Since their inception in 1961, reverse mortgages have helped seniors 62 and older stay in their homes while providing them with tax-free cash and could be used to pay bills, fix up the house, cover big medical expenses, or use numerous other ways to improve their retirement.
 Hence, the “primary residency” requirement was imposed to support the loan’s original mission.
 To allow reverse mortgage borrowers to be absentee owners or landlords would have run counter to this purpose.
 Homeowners are still responsible, however, for home maintenance, the payment of property taxes and homeowners insurance, and compliance with the loan terms.

 How is “primary residence” defined?

 To be eligible for a reverse mortgage, borrowers must spend the majority of their time at their principal residence, a period defined as longer than six months a year.
 You can still use a reverse mortgage to help purchase a vacation or second residence, as you can use your reverse mortgage funds almost any way you wish, but potential eligibility for the reverse mortgage funds would be based on owning and continuing to occupy the home as your primary residence.